 - 1 teaspoon Dijon mustard

-Preheat grill to medium.
+- Preheat the grill to medium heat.
 Place the sliced veggies in a large bowl, coat each slice with a little olive oil and season with a little salt and pepper.
-Grill the vegetables until all sides are charred and tender.
-Remove to a cutting board.
+Grill the vegetables until all sides are charred and tender, about 5-10 minutes.
+Remove to a cutting board to cool slightly.

 - Cut the vegetables into ½ inch cubes and place in a large bowl.
 Add the cooked couscous, the dressing, and the chopped green onions and stir well.
 Add the tuna and lightly toss.
 Serve immediately or cover and keep refrigerated until ready to eat (up to 2 days)